 AxxonSoft WebinarsLearn more

 AxxonSoft has launched version 4.4 of the Axxon Next intelligent VMS.
-This version includes new functions of neural analytics and camera management, enhanced GUI and Web Client, and many other enhancements and improvements.
+This version includes new functions of neural network analytics and camera management, enhanced GUI and Web Client, and many other enhancements and improvements.

 Supported body temperature measurement with a number of thermographic camera models.
 Measurement results appear as captions over video and are saved to an archive.
 Upon discovering an individual with abnormal body temperature, the camera creates an alarm event, and sends it to Axxon Next.
 You can set up an auto response scenario to notify operators or responsible staff, start video recording, etc. Based on alarm events, you can quickly find videos of individuals with elevated body temperature.

 Neural tracker recognizes and tracks moving objects of a specified type, e.g., individuals or vehicles.
-You can further apply Scene Analytics to recognized objects to detect their motion, stopping or lingering in an area, crossing a line, etc. Detection based on the neural tracker can be applied to complex scenes with a large amount of non-relevant detail, whereas classic motion detection would be drowned out by numerous false alarms.
+You can further apply Scene Analytics to recognized objects to detect their motion, stopping or loitering in an area, crossing a line, etc. Detection based on the neural tracker can be applied to complex scenes with a large amount of non-relevant detail, whereas classic motion detection would be drowned out by numerous false alarms.

-In a specified time interval, the neural tracker counts objects of a specified type within a pre-defined area, and generates an alarm event upon reaching/exceeding a specified limit.
+In a specified time interval, the neural tracker counts objects of a specified type within a pre-defined area and generates an alarm event upon reaching/exceeding a specified limit.